espressif/esp-sr/docs/en/wake_word_engine/ESP_Wake_Words_Customization.rst

 #.
 If you want to use offline command words

-    -  Please set them by yourself referring to `esp-sr <https://github.com/espressif/esp-sr/tree/c5896943ea278195968c93c8b3466c720e641ebc speech_command_recognition>`__ algorithm.
+    -  Please set them by yourself referring to `esp-sr <https://github.com/espressif/esp-sr>`__ algorithm.
 They do not need additional customization.
     -  Similar to speech wake words, the effect of command words is also related to hardware designs, so please refer to *Espressif MIC Design Guidelines*.

 Requirements on Corpus